14. Interfacing compiled code (**)

 Create a function to compute the most frequently occurring value (mode) in a given factor.
 Return a character vector.
 If a mode is ambiguous, return all the possible candidates.

 14.3.3.
-Matrices#
+Matrices

-Matrices (Chapter 11) are flat atomic vectors or lists with the dim attribute being a vector of length two.
+Matrices (Chapter 11) are flat atomic vectors or lists with the dim attribute being an integer vector of length two.
 The class attribute does not have to be set (but the class function returns matrix and array).
+Matrices are so important in data analysis that they have been blessed with a few dedicated functions available at the C level.
+C::Rf_isMatrix tests if a given object meets the criteria mentioned above.
+C::Rf_allocMatrix(sexptype, nrows, ncols) allocates a new matrix.

 R relies on the Fortran order of matrix elements, i.e., it uses the column-major alignment.
 Let A be a matrix with n rows and m columns (compare C::Rf_nrows and C::Rf_ncols).
 Then, the element in the i-th row and the j-th column is at A[i+n*j].
+The dimnames attributes must be handled manually, though.

 Example 14.24